 Missoula Fall Fly Fishing

-As fishing season transitions to fall and leaves turn from green to blazing, your approach to Missoula Fall fly fishing needs to turn as well.
+As the fly fishing season transitions to fall and leaves turn from green to blazing, your approach to fly fishing needs to turn as well.
 Conditions are about to change around Missoula, and you’ll need to be aware.
 In mid-August, during the intense summer heat, the best fishing is early morning and then again in the evening.
 During the heat of the day, between noon and 7:00 pm, little action is seen.
 Hot temps and high sky drive trout deep to find shelter.
 Not the best time to fish.
 When the weather is hot, fishing is better near the edges of the day, and the hotter it gets, the closer to dawn and dusk you need to fish.